Japanese war crimes: Mass killings

 There were other massacres of civilians, such as the Kalagon massacre.
 In wartime Southeast Asia, the Overseas Chinese and European diaspora were particular targets of Japanese abuse; in the former case, this was motivated by a Sinophobic resentment of the historic expanse and influence of Chinese culture, and in the latter, by a racist Pan-Asianism and a desire to show former colonial subjects the impotence of their former rulers.
 The Japanese executed all the Malay Sultans on Kalimantan and wiped out the Malay elite in the Pontianak incidents.
 In the Jesselton Revolt, the Japanese killed thousands of native civilians during the Japanese occupation of British Borneo and nearly wiped out the entire Suluk Muslim population of the coastal islands.
 During the Japanese occupation of the Philippines, when a Moro Muslim juramentado swordsman launched a suicide attack against the Japanese, the Japanese would massacre the man's entire family or village.
 However, Chinese immigrants in Southeast Asia were sometimes spared if they supported the war effort, whether sincerely or not.
 This also applied to other ethnicities.

 50 Moros were vivisected by a Japanese unit, the 33rd coast guard squad in Zamboanga in Mindanao in which Akira Makino served in.
 Moro guerillas armed with spears were the main enemies of the Japanese in the area.

 U.S. Army personnel identified the charred remains of the Americans captured at Bataan and Corregidor and burned alive on Palawan, 20 March 1945.

-Historian Mitsuyoshi Himeta reports that a "Three Alls Policy" (Sankō Sakusen) was implemented in China from 1942 to 1945 and was in itself responsible for the deaths of "more than 2.7 million" Chinese civilians.
-This scorched earth strategy, sanctioned by Hirohito himself, directed Japanese forces to "kill all, burn all, and loot all", which caused many massacres such as the Panjiayu massacre, where 1,230 Chinese people were killed.
+Historian Mitsuyoshi Himeta reports that a "Three Alls Policy" (Sankō Sakusen) was implemented in China from 1942 to 1945, and by itself resulted in the deaths of "more than 2.7 million" Chinese civilians.
+This scorched earth strategy, sanctioned by Hirohito himself, directed Japanese forces to "kill all, burn all, and loot all", which resulted in many massacres such as the Panjiayu massacre, where 1,230 Chinese people were killed.
 Additionally, captured Allied servicemen, and civilians were massacred in various incidents, including the following: